Different Names of the Voice of America

 SENATOR DIRKSEN.
 You mean they are afraid it will tip over or something?

 Whether Howard Fast’s claim about Yankee Doodle is true cannot be proven, but this future reporter and editor of the Communist Party USA newspaper and Stalin Peace Prize winner may have also helped to give the Voice of America name to U.S. government wartime broadcasts in English.
-As a master propagandist, he would have seen the need for a short and easy to remember name for the U.S. international radio station.
-Fast’s Office of War Information colleagues–Stefan Arski (aka Artur Salman), Mira Złotowska (aka Mira Michałowska, Mira Michal) and Adolf Hoffmeister–may have been also the ones who first started to popularize the Voice of America name in the United States and abroad.
-The name appeared in their socialist propaganda pamphlet which they had published privately in 1943 to target American readers.10
+As a master propagandist, he would have seen the need for a short and easy-to-remember name for the U.S. international radio station.
+Fast’s Office of War Information colleagues–Stefan Arski (aka Artur Salman), Mira Złotowska (aka Mira Michałowska, Mira Michal), and Adolf Hoffmeister–may have also been the ones who started to popularize the Voice of America name in the United States and abroad.
+The name appeared in their socialist propaganda pamphlet, which they had published privately in 1943 to target American readers.
+10

 “With genuine horror we listened to what the Polish language programs of the Voice of America (or whatever name they had then), in which in line with what [the Soviet news agency] TASS was communicating, the Warsaw Uprising was being completely ignored.”

-The State Department also refused to issue a U.S. passport to Howard Fast who resigned from his Voice of America chief news writer and news editor position in 1944 and became a Communist Party activist and journalist.14
+The State Department also refused to issue a U.S. passport to Howard Fast, who resigned from his Voice of America chief news writer and news editor position in 1944.
+He formally joined the Communist Party sometime in 1943 and became its activist and journalist.
+14

-After leaving the White House in 1961, former President Dwight D Eisenhower briefly alluded in his memoirs Waging Peace (1965) to the Voice of America’s wartime record of propaganda collusion with Soviet Russia.
+After leaving the White House in 1961, former President Dwight D Eisenhower briefly alluded in his 1965 memoirs, The White House Years: Waging Peace 1956-1961, to the Voice of America’s wartime record of propaganda collusion with Soviet Russia.
 He wrote that “During World War II the Office of War Information had, on two occasions in foreign broadcasts, opposed actions of President Roosevelt; it ridiculed the temporary arrangement with Admiral Darlan in North Africa and that with Marshal Badoglio in Italy.”
 “President Roosevelt took prompt action to stop such insubordination,” Eisenhower noted.
-He did not call these early broadcasts Voice of America, but his criticism was added to observations about a VOA reporter whom he accused of trying to generate negative news about his Middle East policy.15
+He did not call these early broadcasts Voice of America, but his criticism was added to observations about a VOA reporter whom he accused of trying to generate negative news about his Middle East policy.
+15

 - Walter Roberts, The Voice of America: Origins and Recollections II, American Diplomacy, January 2011, http://americandiplomacy.web.unc.edu/2011/01/the-voice-of-america/. ↩